gwcoffey/gwcoffey.com/content/archive/listapp/confession-time/index.md

 {{< listapp/list order=false reverse=false >}}

    {{< listapp/item title="I didn't invite any of you to my bar mitzva"
       desc="On a technicality; I'm no Bianca Zimmer.
 I went to a b'not mitzvah once.
 The ceremony part, not the the party part.
 It was lovely.
-I figured out the \"Moshe\" means \"Moses\" be listening and reading along and was proud of myself." >}}
+I figured out the \"Moshe\" means \"Moses\" by listening and reading along and was proud of myself." >}}

    {{< listapp/item title="I secretly think I would adore the \"bear don't eat my kayak\" lady if I knew her in real life."
       desc="For reference: [Link](http://bit.ly/1j5Y6fn) She just seems slightly insane and very sweet, gosh darnit, and those are some of my favorite people." >}}